Crater Renaissance Academy: History

 In 2007 Crater High School was reorganized through a program called the Small School Initiative.
 With assistance from the Bill and Melinda Gates Foundation and the Meyer Memorial Trust, four smaller, independent high schools were created: Crater Renaissance Academy (CRA), Crater Academy of Health and Public Services (CAHPS), Crater School of Business Innovation and Science (BIS), and the Crater Academy of Natural Sciences (CANS).
 While CANS was disbanded due to declining enrollment in 2012, the three remaining high schools, each with individual academic emphasis and culture, continue to serve the communities of Central Point, Gold Hill and Sams Valley.

 Crater Renaissance Academy was acknowledged by U.S. News & World Report as among the Best High Schools in the United States (bronze award) in 2014, 2015, and 2016.

 In 2015, a teacher, Jeffrey Robert Zundel, was arrested for sexual abuse of a student.
 An investigation resulted in criminal charges and he was sentenced to 90 days in prison.
 He had groomed the victim by telling her she was the reincarnation of his childhood girlfriend who had drowned, according to the Jackson County District Attorney's Office.
-Zundel is married to Medford School District Chief Academic Officer Michelle Zundel.
+Zundel was married to Medford School District Chief Academic Officer Michelle Zundel(now divorced).

 In 2016, Crater Renaissance was one of eight schools in the nation to receive the gold award from the Schools of Opportunity.
 This award seeks "to recognize schools that are excellent because they engage in research-based practices that focus on closing gaps in opportunity, regardless of the students they serve."

 Also in 2016, Crater Renaissance was one of four schools in Oregon selected by the Quality Education Commission to serve as a model site in its College Readiness Case Study Project.

 Bob King served as principal from the school's inception in 2007 through the 2015-2016 school year.